 We have conducted free-running SO experiments for the PD climate (SO-PD), and for climates that are 1.5 K and 2.0 K warmer than the pre-industrial (SO-15 and SO-20).
 The SO model has been calibrated to mimic the three HAPPI experiments AMIP-PD, AMIP-15, and AMIP-20, using the same forcings for GHGs, aerosols, ozone, and land-use.
 In SO-PD, the SSTs are constrained to stay close to the observed values from AMIP-PD.

-The SST differences for SO-15 and SO-20 are -based on the SST response in CPL-15 and CPL-20 relative to CPL-PD for consistency with the model climate in the NorESM1-Happi.
-The SO model and the set up of the experiments are described in more detail in Sect.
-4 and This is in line with the recommendations of Bitz et al. (2012) when the sea-ice model is the same as in the fully coupled model version.
+20 The SST differences for SO-15 and SO-20 are based on the SST response in CPL-15 and CPL-20 relative to CPL-PD for consistency with the model climate in NorESM1-Happi.
+This is in line with the recommendations of Bitz et al. (2012) when the sea-ice model is the same as in the fully coupled model version.
 An overview of the experiments is provided in Table 2Table 2.

 In the present case, the purpose of the SO model is to emulate regional patterns of the climate response given a targeted global near-surface temperature change relative to the pre-industrial climate, considering the observed and analysed climate at PD (2006-2015).
-The experiments with NorESM1-HappiSO are designed to be comparable to the NorESM1-HappiAMIP experiments, in which the SST and sea ice are prescribed (see Sect.
-3.1-2.1).
+The experiments with NorESM1-HappiSO are designed to be comparable to the NorESM1-HappiAMIP experiments, in which the SST and sea ice are prescribed (Sect.
+3.1).
 Three different calibrations of Q_f (Eq.
 1) are therefore performed using the restoring method (Sect.
 2.1).
-For SO-PD we use 12-year averaged SSTs determined by the observationally based Operational Sea Surface Temperature and Sea Ice Analysis (OSTIA) for the years 2005-2016 (Donlon et al., 2012).
+For SO-PD we use 12-year averaged SSTs determined by the observationally based Operational Sea Surface

+30 Temperature and Sea Ice Analysis (OSTIA) for the years 2005-2016 (Donlon et al., 2012).
 In practice, this calibration also reduces biases.
-For SO-15 and SO-20, we determine new Q_f fields that which adjust the model to an-SST fields which are consistent with 1.5 K and 2.0 K warming.
-To obtain These fluxes, we compute SST increments based on the difference between CPL-15 and CPL-PD and between CPL-20 and CPL-PD and add these were obtained by adding SST increments based on the difference of the CPL-15 and CPL-20 runs relative to CPL-PD to the OSTIA PD SST field.
+For SO-15 and SO-20, we determine new Q_f fields that adjust the model to SST fields which are consistent with 1.5 K and 2.0 K warming.
+To obtain these fluxes, we compute SST increments based on the difference between CPL-15 and CPL-PD and between CPL-20 and CPL-PD and add these to the OSTIA PD SST field.